sambacha/refarch-kc-ms/fleet-ms/README.md

 	}
 ```

-The method is just calling the DAO, but in fact, in the future, we may want to filter out the ships or separate fleet from ship in different json files so some logic may be added in this function.
+In the future, we may want to filter out the ships or separate fleet from ship in different json files so some logic may be added in this function.
 The DAO is defined via an interface, and we add a Factory to build DAO implementation depending on the configuration.

-We can do the same for all the getFleetByName operation.
+The DAO implemenations at first is loadding data from file.

 To execute all the tests outside of Eclipse IDE we can use the `maven test`.

-The Fleet service need to be exposed as REST api, so we add the JAXRS annotations to the method we want to expose.
+The Fleet service needs to be exposed as REST api, so we add the JAXRS annotations to the method we want to expose.

 ```java
 @Path("fleets")